British Labour leader Corbyn faces showdown with party members over Brexit

 Leftist Corbyn, an instinctive critic of the EU, has been under renewed pressure from party members and even some of his top team to unequivocally back remaining in the EU and their rebellion forced a vote between two options on Monday.

-The party will vote on whether Labour should be neutral before a new election, which is widely expected to come by the end of the year, or whether the party should declare a so-called "remain" stance now.
+The party will vote at about 1700 GMT on whether Labour should be neutral before a new election, which is widely expected to come by the end of the year, or whether the party should declare a so-called "remain" stance now.

-Corbyn's finance policy chief, John McDonnell, backed the Labour leader's approach of trying to win an election, to renegotiate a Brexit deal and then to hold a second referendum when lawmakers can campaign for whichever side they want.
+Corbyn has said Labour should first try to win an election, renegotiate the Brexit deal and then hold a special conference to decide the party's stance in a second referendum.
+But he has promised to be guided by his party on Brexit.

+Corbyn's finance policy chief, John McDonnell, backed the Labour leader's approach, and played down the idea that the party was divided.

 "We are working together as a party to make sure that people have a choice and that people will decide," McDonnell told Sky News.
 "That means having another referendum in which the people will be able to decide between a sensible option in terms of 'leave' and making sure they also have the option of 'remain'."

+More than three years after Britain voted to leave the EU, both parties are still deeply divided, leaving parliament deadlocked and heightening uncertainty over when, how and even whether Brexit will happen.

-But Corbyn has been criticised over what some describe as a vague stance on Brexit, with some in his party saying the lack of clarity has driven away Labour supporters, lowering the likelihood of an election victory.
+Corbyn has been criticised over what some describe as a vague stance on Brexit, with some in his party saying the lack of clarity has driven away Labour supporters, lowering the likelihood of any election victory.

 According to a new opinion poll on Monday, more than half of voters who backed Britain's opposition Labour Party at a 2017 election think it is now time for Corbyn to stand down, an opinion poll showed on Monday.

+Brexit rows have hurt Corbyn's leadership, and on Monday even some of his closest allies said his plan to force through his idea was "a travesty".

+Ally Jon Lansman, whose leftist Momentum movement was created to support Corbyn, urged Labour members "to vote with their conscience", and the country's biggest union, Unison, was planning to back the 'remain' stance because it was worried ambiguity could hurt the party's election chances.

-So far the Labour leader has struck a neutral stance, saying on Sunday it was more important to hold the party together by embracing its "remainers" and those who want to leave the bloc.
+So far Corbyn has struck a neutral stance, saying on Sunday it was more important to hold the party together by embracing its "remainers" and those who want to leave the bloc.

 Asked whether Labour would campaign to remain in the EU or to leave with a deal, Corbyn said he would hold a special conference to determine his stance after an election, pledging to be guided by his party.